A CIA Officer Visits Moscow, Returns With Mysterious, Crippling Headaches

 Early retirement

-With great reluctance, Marc Polymeropoulous retired from the CIA last year at age 50.
+With great reluctance, Marc Polymeropoulos retired from the CIA last year at age 50.

 He believes he was attacked during his 2017 visit.
 But he acknowledges that there's no proof at this point, and said his focus is on regaining his health.